-If you’re noticing water stains on your walls or ceiling, condensation on your windows, mould lurking in your shower or a general musty smell, a dehumidifier could be the solution.
+If you’re noticing water stains on your walls, condensation on your windows, mould lurking in your shower or a general musty smell, a dehumidifier could be the solution.
 Buy the wrong one, though, and it won't do much to tackle your damp problem.

-We'll also help you avoid overspending or ending up with a dehumidifier that's not suited to your needs and simply won't draw water from the air successfully.
-Whether you're on a tight budget, or you're prepared to spend more, we'll help you find the most appropriate dehumidifier.
+Read on to avoid overspending, or ending up with a dehumidifier that's not suited to your needs.
+Whether you're on a budget or want to spend more, we'll help you to find the most appropriate dehumidifier.

-We’ve tested a range of dehumidifiers from different brands, including Ebac, Ecoair, Meaco and DeLonghi, to uncover the best dehumidifiers.
+We’ve tested a range of dehumidifiers from different brands – including DeLonghi, Ecoair, Ebac and Meaco – to uncover the best.

 Refrigerant (or compressor) dehumidifiers